khaosdoctor/nodejs-ts-crud-api/README.md

 ## Environment

-- `PORT`: A porta onde o serviço da API vai ouvir / The port the server will listen on
+- `PORT` [default 3000]: A porta onde o serviço da API vai ouvir / The port the server will listen on
 - `MONGODB_CONNECTIONSTRING`: A URL de conexão com o MongoDB / The MongoDB connection URL